 Figures combine active salaries, endorsement income, investments, and post-retirement ventures.
 All numbers are rounded and may vary slightly across sources.

-Quick answer: who is the richest cricketer in the world 2025?
+Quick answer: Who is the richest cricketer in the world in 2026?

 - Status: Retired (2013)